 Creating a Mission¶

-To create a new Mission in Galileo, go to the Missions tab on the left side of the UI.
+To start a new Mission in Galileo, go to the Missions tab on the left side of the UI.
 There are two ways to create a new mission.
-You can drag and drop a folder from your local hard-drive to the area on the UI that says “Add a Mission” (which will automatically upload the contents of that folder once the configuration step is complete), or you can start a new empty Mission by clicking the “Create a custom mission” button in the upper right.
+You can drag and drop a folder from your local hard-drive to the area on the UI that says “Add a Mission” (which will automatically upload the contents of that folder once the configuration step is complete), or you can start a new empty Mission by clicking the “Create a mission” button in the upper right.

 This will launch the Mission configuration wizard which is covered in the next subsection.
 See the Galileo Tutorials for step-by-step instructions for specific frameworks.

 Configuring Your Mission Type¶

 Galileo supports many scripting languages (such as R, Python, Julia, and Stata) and simulators (Gromacs, HECRAS, AmberTools, etc.) right out-of-the-box.
 The first step in configuring your Mission is to select your target framework from the drop-down list as shown in the gif in the previous section.
 Once you have selected the application type and version, fill in the required datum in the prompts.
 These settings can be changed later on once you have finished the initial creation step.